 Los Angeles burgers

 The eyes of the world were recently focused on what surely must be the most repulsive hamburger in the history of mankind: 10,000 bits of cloned cow stem-cell tissue formed into a patty, seared in foaming butter and served to three food scientists in front of a crowd of decidedly unhungry journalists.
 If you would rather eat a hamburger than grimace at what your great-grandchildren might be forced to consider lunch, you can do better.
 Read more

 ‘Heaven and Earth: Art of Byzantium from Greek Collections’

 Think of Byzantium, and a color leaps to mind.
 That color is gold.
 Why gold?
 On the evidence, because of its capacity to serve two rulers: The exhibition’s title and its 187 objects together demonstrate how gold can represent power that is both earthly and heavenly at once.
-(Christopher Knight) (Through Aug.
+(Christopher Knight) (Ends Monday, Aug.
 25) Read more

 'Floral Journey: Native North American Beadwork'